qcif/cvmfs-setup-galaxy/README.md

-# CernVM-FS setup scripts for Galaxy Project CVMFS repositories
+# CernVM-FS setup for Galaxy Project CVMFS repositories

-Scripts for setting up CernVM-FS clients and CernVM-FS caching proxy servers to use the _Galaxy Project_ CernVM-FS repositories.
+Scripts for setting up CernVM-FS clients and caching proxy servers to use the _Galaxy Project_ CernVM-FS repositories.
 The [Galaxy Project](https://galaxyproject.org) produces a platform for bioinformatics workflows, and its data repositories contain genome